qza7849467chensh5/reflective-bind/CONTRIBUTING.md

 After you have submitted your pull request, we'll try to get back to you as soon as possible.
 We may suggest some changes or improvements.

 Thank you for contributing!

+## Publishing to NPM

+1. Make sure the CHANGELOG is updated with the latest changes.
+2. `yarn publish`
+3. `git push --follow-tags`